rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > Would be useful for leadership to understand the community's fears.

+### How much do you agree with the following statements

+Type: matrix

+Statements:

+- Rust provides a real benefit over other programming languages
+- Rust is complicated to use
+- Rust is complicated to learn
+- Rust is risky to use in production
+- Rust makes me more productive
+- Rust is fun to use

+Rating:

+- Strongly agree
+- Agree
+- Neither agree nor disagree
+- Disagree
+- Strongly disagree

+> **justification**
+>
+> There are several "truisms" about Rust that we'd like to get perspective on how true these are for users of Rust.
+>
+> Note that answers here can be subject to survivorship bias and so extra care should be taken with interpreting results.

+### In your opinion, how do you find the following aspects of Rust?

+Type: matrix

+Aspects:

+- Compile times
+- Binary size
+- Disk space (e.g., the size of `target` folder)
+- Bugs in the compiler (i.e., ICEs a.k.a. internal compiler errors, miscompilations, etc.)
+- Compilation error messages
+- IDE experience
+- Available tools and support
+- Async programming
+- GUI development
+- Rust language and standard library documentation

+Options:

+- Great
+- Good enough
+- Could be better
+- Seriously lacking
+- Unsure

+> **justification**
+>
+> This question gathers data on the communities perceptions of certain aspects of Rust at this point in time.

+### In your opinion, have the following aspects of Rust gotten better or worse over the past year?

+Type: matrix

+Aspects:

+REPEAT

+Options:

+- Much better
+- Better
+- Remained the same
+- Worse
+- Much Worse
+- Unsure

+> **justification**
+>
+> This question gathers data on the communities perceptions of certain aspects of Rust over the last year.

+### Please rate how much you agree with the following statements on Rust stability.

+Type: matrix

+Statements:

+- I can upgrade the *stable* compiler version without fear of my code failing to compile.
+- I can upgrade the *nightly* compiler version without fear of my code failing to compile.
+- I can upgrade the *stable* compiler version without fear of my code taking longer to compile.
+- I can upgrade the *nightly* compiler version without fear of my code taking longer to compile.
+- Upgrading to a new *stable* compiler version requires either no changes or extremely small & easy changes to my code.
+- Upgrading to a new *nightly* compiler version requires either no changes or extremely small & easy changes to my code.

+Rating:

+- Strongly agree
+- Agree
+- Neither agree nor disagree
+- Disagree
+- Strongly disagree
+- No opinion or unsure

+> **justification**
+>
+> When want to get an impression of how stable the compiler *feels*.
+Impressions are more important than hard numbers as
+> not all users define stability in the same way the compiler does.
+For example, experiencing compiler performance regressions
+> in a new version of the compiler isn't breaking official stability guarantees but it can feel just as painful as an
+> actual breaking change.

 ### How much do you agree with the following statements on Rust employment?

 Type: matrix